Barta'a: British Mandate era

-After Israeli Independence
+Israel

 After the 1948 Arab-Israeli War, the village of Barta'a was divided by the 1949 armistice into eastern and western parts.
 The western part fell under Israeli control, while the eastern part fell under Jordanian control.
 From 1949 to 1967, travel between the two halves was practically impossible.
 In the armistice agreements at the end of the War of Independence, the village was divided into two, on the basis of the Wadi al-Umiya outline, which crosses the village and constitutes a convenient natural border.
 Its north-western part was transferred to Israel with about a third of the population (500 people), while its eastern-southern part, which is located on the hilltop, was incorporated into Jordan with about 1,000 residents.
 The distance between the houses of Barta'a in Israel and the houses of Barta'a in Jordan was a few dozen meters and in some places only a few meters.
 In the first years after the 1948 War the villagers moved almost freely between the two parts of the village.
 The residents of Barta'a used to go to the mosque in the Jordanian section, and the mukhtar was in charge of the two parts of the village.
-As a result, the village was a convenient place for meetings between Israeli Arabs and their relatives who lived in the Jordan.
+As a result, the village was a convenient place for meetings between Israeli Arabs and their relatives who lived in Jordan.
 In May 1955, the Jordanian authorities evacuated the refugees who settled in East Barta'a from the area, in order to make it difficult to smuggle into Israel.
 In March 1956, a serious border incident occurred in which an Israeli policeman and four Arabs from Jordan were killed.
 During the incident, most residents of East Barta'a fled their homes.

 Following the 1967 Six-Day War, Israel captured the West Bank and the two parts of the town were informally reunited, operating as one municipal unit.
 Since many of the residents in both parts of the town belong to the same extended family (the Kabha family), the de facto "reunification" was viewed positively by town residents.
 Residents of East Barta'a began to work in Israel and agriculture became a source of secondary income.
 Thanks to the proximity to Israel, the standard of living in East Barta'a rose faster than in the rest of the West Bank.
 In 1978, East Barta'a was connected to electricity from generators, and in 1984, it was connected to the Israeli electricity grid.
-Barta'a students study at high schools in Ya'abed and Jenin, In 1995, an outline plan for East Barta'a, intended to meet the expansion needs of East Barta'a by 2015, came into effect.
+Barta'a students study at high schools in Ya'bed and Jenin.
+In 1995, an outline plan for East Barta'a, intended to meet the expansion needs of East Barta'a by 2015, came into effect.